 It is proposed to include a new entry for this application in the technical annex of the EC Decision for SRDs.

-Considering on one hand article 1 (2) and annex I (4) of the RE-Directive 2014/53/EU [45] and on the other hand articles 3(c), 3(d), 4(1), 4(4) and annex II of Regulation (EC) No 216/2008 (“the EASA regulation”), the application is considered to fall under the Regulation (EC) No 216/2008 [47].
+Considering on one hand article 1 (2) and annex I (4) of the RE-Directive 2014/53/EU [45] and on the other hand articles 1(2), 3(c), 3(d), 4(1), 4(4) and annex II of Regulation (EC) No 216/2008 (“the EASA regulation”), the application is considered to fall either under the Regulation (EC) No 216/2008 [47] and/or the RE-Directive 2014/53/EU [45].
+It is therefore at the present time neither clear nor excluded that ETSI EN 303 360 for 76-77 GHz heliborne obstacle detection radar equipment will become a European Harmonised Standard under the RE-Directive.
 The application uses their own radio aperture separated from any aeronautical communications.
 In this case, the application is used to provide visual and sound alert information to the pilot.

 Regulation No 216/2008 covers ‘parts and appliances’, shall mean any instrument, equipment, mechanism, part, apparatus, appurtenance or accessory, including communications equipment, that is used or intended to be used in operating or controlling an aircraft in flight and is installed in or attached to the aircraft.
+At the same time, article 1(2) of Regulation No 216/2008 states that the regulation does not apply

 CEPT administrations have the freedom to specify and enforce exclusion zones for the protection of the radio astronomy service where the obstacle detection application for rotorcraft use shall not be used.
-This aspect in relation to the new proposed entry is not an issue for the EC Decision for SRDs.
-However, a footnote is proposed in the technical annex (see Annex 3 of this Report) to make this aspect clear, and to clarify that Member States have the right to specify such exclusion zones.
+This aspect in relation to the new proposed entry for the EC Decision for SRDs is proposed to be satisfied with a footnote in the technical annex (see Annex 3 of this Report) to clarify that Member States have the right to specify such exclusion zones.
 The inclusion of exclusion zone information in the EC Decision for SRDs does not provide an added value and would moreover make updates in the exclusion zone information more difficult in future when this would need to be reflected in the EC Decision for SRDs as well (next to the ECC/DEC/(16)01 [40] and EN 303 360).

 Table 3: Technical requirements